WWW-2018-submission-SAT-300-dataset/SAT-300-dataset/README.md

 *SAT-300.json* is the dataset in JSON format.
 *SAT-300_JSON_to_HTML.py* is a simple Python script that parses the JSON file and produces an HTML file containing the dataset, named *SAT-300.html*.
+Finally, the dataset is also distributed in NIF format, which is appropriate for the GERBIL annotator framework.